VIBE: Active, Busy Beach

 Our Miami Beachfront Hotel

 We stayed at the Holiday Inn Miami Beach-Oceanfront and they gave us a great room on the eighth floor.
+Unfortunately, there are NO balconies.
 The hotel was slightly older but in good shape and very clean.
 There were a lot of families because "kids stay and eat free".
 Two beach chairs with an umbrella were included in the resort fee, as well as beach towels.
 Most Miami Beach hotels have a resort fee in addition to your room rate.
 The front desk staff was nice but we did have one problem.
 Our package included breakfast which the hotel did not honor.
 We booked through a third-party (Booking.com).
 The front desk said the reservation with breakfast included did not show up on the Holiday Inn reservation system.
 So...we were not pleased.
 Booking.com did assist us in obtaining a credit.
 If you decide to stay at this Holiday Inn, be aware there could be issues with third party reservations.
 The breakfast buffet costs $24 per person otherwise.
-We usually stay with Hilton Hotels; we had a good experience in Juno Beach.
+We usually stay with Hilton Hotels like we did in Juno Beach.

 What We Really Think About Miami Beach